 We can, however, provide information about how you can get your materials appraised and, if you are planning a donation to the MHS, we can arrange for a professional to appraise the material at the Society.
 If a donor has acquired a prior appraisal or obtains an appraisal at the time of donation, the Society would appreciate receiving a copy of the written appraisal.
 Please contact the Director of Collections Services for more information.

 The Massachusetts Historical Society is a non-profit institution.
-Donors can claim a tax deduction on gifts to the MHS based on a financial appraisal of the donation.
-The owner of the material must pay the cost of obtaining an outside appraisal, but the cost of the appraisal is also tax-deductible.
+Donors are eligible for a tax-deduction to the full extent of the law.
 The MHS recommends that donors check with an attorney or financial advisor about any and all tax implications.